Salty Superstition

 Many sailors never returned from their journeys and that's fodder for the superstition mill.

-Following are the events that can bring bad mojo to mariners.
+Following is a list of events thought to bring bad mojo to mariners.

-- Avoid clergymen and cross eyed people as you approach the ship as they are bringers of misfortune.
+- Avoid clergymen and cross eyed people as you make your way to the ship - they bring ill fortune.

 - Encountering an overturned washbasin on your way to departure brings misfortune.